mne-tools/mne-python/doc/source/manual/cookbook.rst

 The new raw data processing tools, mne_browse_raw or mne_process_raw include computation of noise-covariance matrices both from raw data and from individual epochs.
-For details, see Chapter 4.
+For details, see :ref:`ch_browse`.

 .. _CIHCFJEI: